-Advice from our dog welfare expert, Dr Samantha Gaines - Updated 27 May
+Advice from our dog welfare expert, Dr Samantha Gaines.
+Last updated: 5th January.

-Can I provide a puppy what they need?
+Can I provide a puppy with what they need?

 You may have lots of time now but what about when everything goes back to normal?
 It's important to think about your previous lifestyle and whether you would have been able to get a puppy at that point.
-As well as being wonderful and very rewarding in many ways, puppies are messy, noisy, destructive and very demanding of time and energy on a daily basis, They can also be very costly so prospective owners need to consider whether they are prepared for all this.
-If the answer is no then getting a puppy - especially now - is probably not a good idea.
+As well as being wonderful and very rewarding in many ways, puppies are messy, noisy, destructive and very demanding of time and energy on a daily basis.
+They can also be very costly so prospective owners need to consider whether they're prepared for all this.
+If the answer is no, then getting a puppy - especially now - is probably not a good idea.

 Socialisation will be particularly challenging

 As the need to maintain our social distance continues, effective socialisation will be more difficult.
-In addition to this, vets are also operating in a different way to normal and may not be able to provide your puppy with their primary vaccination course.
-If your puppy hasn't had their full vaccination course then there will be areas which you should avoid to protect him.
+In addition to this, vets are also operating in a different way to normal and there may be delays with your puppy's primary vaccination course.
+If your puppy hasn't had their full vaccination course then there will be areas which you should avoid visiting to protect your pet.

-On the 6 April, new legislation - 'Lucy's Law' - came into force which bans the sale of puppies and kittens in England from third party sellers e.g. pet shops, traders or dealers.
+On the 6 April, new legislation came into force which banned the sale of puppies and kittens in England from third-party sellers e.g. pet shops, traders or dealers.
 This means that anyone wanting to buy or adopt must go directly to a breeder or rehoming centre.
 Similar legislation is also being planned for Wales.

-If you do decide to go ahead and get a puppy then you need to be really careful and make sure that you don't get caught out by an illegal third party dealer.
-Defra has produced lots of information to help you avoid being 'petfished'.
+If you do decide to go ahead and get a puppy then you need to be really careful and make sure that you don't get caught out by an irresponsible breeder or illegal third party dealer.
+Defra has produced lots of information to help you get your pet safely and avoid being 'petfished'.

-If having read all our information you are confident that you will be able to give a puppy, or an adult dog, a suitable forever home then we would urge you to think about adopting one of the many we have in our care.
-Although our rehoming centres remain closed to the general public we can rehome and foster using a remote process so please do consider adopting a rescue dog.
+If having read all our information, you're confident that you'll be able to give a puppy, or an adult dog, a suitable forever home, we would urge you to think about adopting one of the many we have in our care.
+Although Although the pandemic is affecting the way in which we operate, we're planning to continue rehoming and fostering using a remote process, so please do consider adopting a rescue dog.

-If you do decide to buy then using the Puppy Contract will help ensure your puppy has been well cared for, is healthy and will make the perfect pet for you.
+If you do decide to buy, then using the Puppy Contract will help ensure that your puppy has been well cared for, is healthy and will make the perfect pet for you.